 Mobile app monetization – or the process of driving revenue via app users – is highly strategic.
 There are numerous monetization models to follow, and this White Paper examines the top 11.
 Readers will learn about the best revenue generation models for mobile apps, get market insight and key statistics, view the pros and cons of each model, and receive links to helpful resources.
 Below, you can find an overview of all topics presented in the White Paper.

-The White Paper opens with an introduction to the topic; Intetics explains that a lack of monetization is one of the primary reasons that a mobile app will fail.
+The White Paper opens with an introduction to the topic; Intetics explains The White Paper opens with an introduction to the topic, explaining that a lack of monetization is one of the primary reasons that a mobile app will fail.
 Learn the average global mobile app sales revenue within Google Play and the App Store from 2012 and 2018.

 II.
 11 Revenue Generation Models

-Intetics provides a description of each revenue generation model for the reader’s convenience, then moves on to a thorough explanation of each one, as shown below:
+Discover a description of each revenue generation model.
+Then, review a thorough explanation of each one, as shown below: